 (Link to be emailed the day before the meeting)

-Please note that all registration fees this month will be donated to SPCA of Texas!
+This month's registration fees will be donated to

 About the speaker:

 Mr. Rose has been assisting organizations with building resiliency programs since 2007.
 His expertise includes creating a resiliency culture, developing business continuity management programs, crisis management, risk assessments, BC plans, crisis communications, BC awareness and training, and annual drill and exercise facilitation.

 Mr. Rose was a Disaster Recovery Institute International (DRII) trainer preparing students for the accreditation exam.
 Most recently, Rose has been guiding organizations through resiliency leadership training and business continuity exercises for natural disasters, cyber-attacks, workplace violence, hurricane preparation, and command and control games.

 Rose received his B.B.A. in Finance from Texas State University and his M.B.A. in Management from St. Edwards University.
 He is a management professor at Texas State University and facilitating Leadership Training to companies like Samsung in Austin, TX.